clinicjs/node-clinic-doctor/recommendations/event-loop-readmore.md

 functions that perform blocking I/O (such as `fs.readFileSync`) or potentially resource intensive algorithms (such as `JSON.stringify` or `react.renderToString`).

 To solve the Event Loop issue, we need to find out where the synchronous bottleneck is.
 This may (commonly) be identified as a single long-running synchronous function, or the bottleneck may be distributed which would take rather more detective work.

 ### Next Steps
 - If the system is already deployed, mitigate the issue immediately by implementing HTTP 503 Service Unavailable functionality (see [Reference](#reference))
   - This should allow the deployments Load Balance to route traffic to a different service instance
   - In the worse case the user receives the 503 in which case they must retry (this is still preferable to waiting for a timeout)
 - Use the [0x](https://www.npmjs.com/package/0x) tool to generate a flamegraph (see [Reference](#reference)).
 - Look for "hot" blocks, these are functions that are observed (at a higher relative frequency) to be at the top the stack per CPU sample – in other words, such functions are blocking the event loop
   - (In the case of a distributed bottleneck, start by looking for lots of wide tips at the top of the Flamegraph)

-<a name=reference></a>
 ### Reference

 - [Concurrency model and Event Loop